vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  opost -olcuc -ocrnl onlcr -onocr -onlret -ofill -ofdel nl0 cr0 tab0 bs0 vt0 ff0
  isig icanon iexten echo echoe echok -echonl -noflsh -xcase -tostop -echoprt echoctl echoke -flusho -extproc

 The information needed is the TERM type ("xterm-256color") and the size of the current TTY ("rows 38; columns 116")

-With the shell still backgrounded, now set the current STTY to type raw and tell it to echo the input characters with the following command:
+With the shell still backgrounded, set the current STTY to type raw and tell it to echo the input characters with the following command:

 ::